seanbao/mnemonas/docs/public-server-quickstart.en.md

 sudo mnemonas-public-setup --proxy nginx nas.example.com admin@example.com
 ```

+If you are already logged into the Web UI, you can also open `System Settings -> General -> Public Access Wizard`:

+- enter the public domain;
+- select Caddy or Nginx;
+- click "Apply recommendation to form", then save settings;
+- run the displayed `mnemonas-public-setup` and `mnemonas-doctor --public-domain` commands on the server to finish proxy setup and verification.

+The Web UI wizard adjusts the MnemoNAS form settings for a reverse-proxy deployment, but certificate issuance, firewall changes, and reverse-proxy installation still need to run on the server.

 The script cannot modify cloud-provider security groups.
 After running it, confirm in the cloud console:

 | Port | Recommendation |